Port Tampa Bay is a family of some of the finest, most dedicated maritime men and women you’ll ever find.

 I continue to be surrounded by an exceptional staff with deep knowledge and expertise in their respective disciplines.
 I continue to rely upon – and be rewarded with the wisdom and vision of a world-class leadership team of commissioners.

-Port Tampa Bay itself continues to be rewarded by a supportive legislature and Governor in Rick Scott, who recognizes the importance of port infrastructure and actively leads our state in the promotion of our state’s cargo capabilities.
+Port Tampa Bay itself continues to be rewarded by a supportive legislature and a new, proactive Governor in Ron DeSantis, who recognizes the importance of port infrastructure and actively leads our state in the promotion of our state’s trade capabilities.

 For all of this I am grateful, and yet, I know we still have a lot of work to do.
 I am pleased to convey that our port’s plans for expansion and servicing the phenomenal growth in Central Florida are on track, and coming into focus.